Antonie Mielke: Work in the United States

 In 1890-1891 Mielke was a principal soprano at the Metropolitan Opera (Met) in New York.
 She was hired to replace Lilli Lehmann's position with the company.
 She made her first appearance in the United States at the Metropolitan Opera House on 28 November 1890 as Elisabeth in Tannhäuser with Marie Jahn as Venus and Heinrich Gudehus in the title role.
-The New York Times wrote in its review of her Met debut the following: "Frau Antonia Mielke made her first appearance before an American audience as Elizabeth.
+The New York Times wrote in its review of her Met debut:Frau Antonia Mielke made her first appearance before an American audience as Elizabeth.
 She comes from the Stadt Theatre of Cologne, where she is a great favorite.
 She is a dramatic soprano with a rich, powerful, and resonant voice.
 It is not so mellow a voice as that of Lilli Lehmann, but it is equally forcible and somewhat more penetrating.
 Frau Mielke is unquestionably an experienced and splendidly trained artist.
 Her phrasing is most admirable, especially in recitative passages, which she read last night with splendid intelligence and true eloquence.
 Her cantabile is broad and expressive, and in her first scene last evening she moved her audience to enthusiasm and gave promise of ability to handle such roles as Brünnhilde in an impressive manner.
-She is a tall and dignified woman, who treads the stage with fine poise and shows the results of experience and study as an actress."
+She is a tall and dignified woman, who treads the stage with fine poise and shows the results of experience and study as an actress.

 Mielke was celebrated in New York in the dramatic soprano repertoire.
-Her other characters in operas at the Met included Leonore in Fidelio, Meyerbeer's Berthe in Le Prophète and Selika in L'Africaine, Brünnhilde in the Ring cycle, Isolde in Tristan und Isolde, and Senta in The Flying Dutchman.
-Her final performance at the Met was in a concert honoring the Met's director Edmund C. Stanton on April 9, 1891.
-She also appeared in New York as Kundry in Parsifal at the Brooklyn Academy of Music in March 1891 with Anton Seidl conducting.
+Her other characters in operas at the Met included Leonore in Fidelio, Meyerbeer's Berthe in Le Prophète and Selika in L'Africaine, Wager roles Brünnhilde in the Ring cycle, Isolde in Tristan und Isolde, and Senta in The Flying Dutchman.
+Her final performance at the Met was in a concert honoring the Met's director Edmund C. Stanton on 9 April 1891.
+She also appeared in New York as Kundry in Wagner's Parsifal at the Brooklyn Academy of Music in March 1891 with Anton Seidl conducting.
 In May 1891 she toured to Boston with the Met to perform the part of Leonora in the fourth act of Verdi's Il trovatore which was performed in German at Boston Music Hall.
-Victor Herbert conducted the concert which also included excerpts from operas by other Italian composers.
+Victor Herbert conducted the concert, which also included excerpts from operas by other Italian composers.
 Boston critic Philip Hale, while acknowledging her earlier success in Boston singing Wagner, was particularly critical of Mielke's singing in the Italian repertoire.
-He stated: "[Mielke] attempted to sing purely vocal music, and in the music of Bellini and Verdi her failure was complete.
-Her tone-production was faulty; she was at times unable to sustain a tone without wandering from the pitch; she constantly abused the portamento; her performances of runs, flourishes, and ornaments was crude and unmusical."
+He stated:[Mielke] attempted to sing purely vocal music, and in the music of Bellini and Verdi her failure was complete.
+Her tone-production was faulty; she was at times unable to sustain a tone without wandering from the pitch; she constantly abused the portamento; her performances of runs, flourishes, and ornaments was crude and unmusical.